 GIS data is the cornerstone of planning decisions.
+It collects development project data and helps with project monitoring.
+Having GIS data in a project is a clear path to success when paired with a rigorous project management approach and a controlling process within the project team.
 GIS data helps us understand the relationships between a location and the surrounding environmental and social context.
 In sectors like utilities, environmental engineering, telecom, and others, GIS project managers use geospatial data to create accurate models and forecast possible risks.
-Project managers plan and oversee the completion of all major GIS-related projects.
+Project teams plan and oversee the completion of all major GIS-related projects.
 They depend on accurate field data to create timelines and allot resources.
-GIS project management is a complex job, with many moving parts.
+Because every stage must align with the team’s application of knowledge, skills, tools, and techniques, GIS project management is a complex job, with many moving parts.
 In addition to creating the overall workflow plan and timeline, the project manager also interacts with clients, oversees the budget, and supervises work teams.

 What do project managers do?